dr-jam/GameplayProgramming/GameProject.md

 # Description of Game Project

-In this project, you will be designing and creating a game in Unity in teams of 5.
+In this project, you will be designing and creating a game in teams.
 While you will be responsible for designing the overall direction of your game, you will be given the following constraints:
 * Each team member will have a role and a sub-role.
 * Each team member will be responsible for creating at least one gameplay system.
 * Each team member will be responsible for describing their work in your team's design document.